willmh93/QtSim/README.md

 A cross-platform (Windows, Linux) framework for building and recording 2D simulations.

 - UI developed in Qt
-- Uses https://github.com/QUItCoding/qnanopainter (NanoVG wrapper) for high-performance Canvas drawing.
+- Uses https://github.com/QUItCoding/qnanopainter (NanoVG wrapper) for high-performance Canvas drawing with OpenGL
 - FFmpeg for video encoding

 Included are Physics, Biology and Chemistry simulations, as well as other experiments.